 I’ve seen a lot of sensational headlines appealing to ad agency leadership claiming to offer a winning new business plan and I wonder what that means.
 What constitutes a winning program?
-Any agency that doesn’t win new business won’t be an agency for very long.
-Every agency wins some of the business they go after.
+100 leads in your inbox every day?
+20 meetings every week?
+10X your revenue in 30 days?
+So many agencies fall for these schemes.
+These too good to be true offers prey on agencies who need new clients desperately but struggle for a wide variety of reasons.
 So, the idea of a winning plan seems as nebulous as whiter whites or tastier cheese.
 Cheesy indeed.

 I’ve reported in previous posts the state of agency new business wins across a diverse group of firms.
 Some as low as 10%, others as high as 75%, most in the 25% range.
 Are these winning new business programs?
 I’ve heard an agency president claim to win everything they pitch.
 Now that sounds like a winning new business plan to me.
 I then asked their new business lead, and the number is far less.
 But even at far less that could qualify as a winning plan too.